 Aim

-The aim of this course is develop knowledge and skills relating to behaviour and attitudes that influence our role in social systems/IT systems in the work place, community and societal contexts.
+Join our Forensics & Cybersecurity programme and develop the knowledge and skills to excel in the digital age.
+Explore the behaviour and attitudes that influence our role in social and IT systems in the workplace, community, and societal contexts.

-Forensics & Criminology: Digital forensics or ‘cyber security’ is the practice of collecting, analysing, and reporting on information found on computers and networks, which can be applied in law enforcement and investigations, in commercial, private, or institutional applications, and in the context of cyber-security..
+This course is designed to develop knowledge and skills relating to digital forensics and cybersecurity.
+Learn to collect, analyze, and report on information found on computers and networks, and apply it in law enforcement and investigations, commercial, private, or institutional applications, and in the context of cybersecurity.

 Entry Requirements